rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Next imagine you would have to request lots of fields for both organization.
-Thus you would have to repeat all fields for each organization which makes the quert repetitive and verbose.
-Therefore, you can use so called **fragments** to extract reusable parts of a query.
-That's especially useful when your query becomes deeply nested and uses lots of shared fields.
+Next, imagine you want to request multiple fields for both organizations.
+Re-typing all the fields for each organization would make the query repetitive and verbose, so we'll use **fragments** to extract the query's reusable parts.
+Fragments are especially useful when your query becomes deeply nested and uses lots of shared fields.

 {{< highlight javascript "hl_lines=3 6 10 11 12 13" >}}
 {